Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Hardness Results

 \textbf{Case 5.2:} $u \in D^\cC$ and $w \in U^\cC$.
 Then, $\{u,v\} \in S^{Z_4}_L$ and $\{v,w\} \not \in S^{Z_4}_L$.
 Hence, there is no STC-violation.

-This proves that $L$ is a $\Lambda$-satisfying STC-labeling for $G$ with no weak edges, which completes the first direction of the correctness.
+This proves that $L$ is a $\Lambda$-satisfying STC-labeling for $G$ with no weak edges.

 $(\Leftarrow)$ Conversely, let $L$ be a $(9n+4)$-colored $\Lambda$-satisfying STC-labeling for $G$.
 We show that $\phi$ is satisfiable.
-We define an assignment $A: C \rightarrow \{\text{true}, \text{false}\}$ by
+We define an assignment $A: C \rightarrow \{\text{`true'}, \text{`false'}\}$ by

 The assignment is well-defined due to Claim \ref{Claim: Edge Colors Variable Representer}.
-The following claim states that, if there is one occurrence~$r \in \{1,2,3,4\}$ of some variable~$x_i$ that is assigned `true' (or `false' respectively) so is the first occurrence of~$x_i$.
+The following claim states that, if one occurrence~$r \in \{1,2,3,4\}$ of some variable~$x_i$ that is assigned `true' (or `false', respectively), then so is the first occurrence of~$x_i$.
 We obtain this statement by using the variable-soundness gadget.